COPRS/production-common/docs/interfaces/COPRS-ICD-ADST-001473603 - ICD Reference System Tailored Distribution Catalogue.md

 ## Quicklook Images

 The Product entity has been extended with a navigation property binding to a new entity type Quicklook, allowing to provide multiple preview images with a product.
 The Quicklook entity has one attribute Image of type String, containing the filename of the preview image as well as acting as the identifier of the entity.
-A media stream is present under its /$value resource path to download an image.
+A media stream is present under the /$value resource path of a Quicklook to download an image.

 ### Query Examples